 The T5 is their most premium Cabernet Sauvignon – always 100% varietal it is hand-picked from vines growing in their tiny vineyard.
 This wine ages in special Taransaud (the cooper) barrels for 2 years.
 These are rare barrels, this is rare wine indeed as only 100 six-bottle cases are produced annually.
 The wood is from trees that were planted during the time of Louis XIV (he was the King of France from 1643 until he died in 1715) and only the best French coopers are allowed to work with this wood.
 The staves are seasoned for a remarkable 5 years before being assembled (up to 3 years is more the norm for oak barrels being used for aging wine).

-Also of note is the blending master Michel Rolland was their consulting winemaker for some time.
+Also of note is that highly sought after French based blending master Michel Rolland was their consulting winemaker for some time.
 We read somewhere that Michel tastes between 30,000 and 35,000 different wines a year.
-Now that is impressive!

 This is a small family owned winery and visitors often get to meet the winemaker during visits to the vineyard.
 During our first visit we saw a number of aerospace quality air filters located within the cave – filtering and keeping the interior air clean.
 We were told with Bob’s background in manufacturing – he decided these units would be also be a perfect fit for his wine cave.